Saillou/WebStreamer/README.md

 	# Download source
 	git clone https://github.com/Saillou/WebStreamer.git

 	# Go to sources and install dependencies
 	cd WebStreamer
 	npm update

-	# Launch server (on port 80, http://localhost/)
+	# Launch server on port 80, i.e. http://localhost/
 	node server.js

-Content
+### Client
+To see the results:
+	Open *twice* your favorite browser (not internet explorer v6..) at http://localhost/.

+You shold see in the top left corner:
+	My id: [UUID]
+	Peer id: [UUID]

+Then:
+	> Select the medias to be shared.
+(Checkbox)
+	> Open.
+(PushButton)

+	#When both clients are done
+	> Launch.
+(PushButton)

+To change the parameters:
+	> Refresh (F5 or Ctrl+R) both clients.
+	> Re-itere the previous actions.

+## 2 - How to deploy on the World Wide Web - Heroku solution
+Pry